halostatue-archive/zsh-focused-dotfiles/zsh/plugins/README.md

 A plug-in will only be activated if **all** of the directives in the detection script pass and should be kept fairly simple for speed purposes.

+### always

+    always

+Always enable this plug-in.
+This should not be used with any other type.

 ### command, alternates